 Gilad Elituv

-Currently a law clerk for the Hon.
+Currently a senior law clerk for the Hon.
 Joseph Elron, Associate Justice, Israeli Supreme Court.
 I earned an LL.B in Law and a B.A in Economics from the Hebrew University of Jerusalem.
 My main fields of interest, which I intend to pursue post-clerkship, are constitutional law, law and social norms and economic analysis of law.

 Elliot Friedman

-I am currently studying for an LL.B. in Law and a B.A. in the ‘Amirim’ Interdisciplinary Honors Program.
+Graduate of the interdisciplinary joint program of an LL.B. in Law and a B.A. in the ‘Amirim’ Interdisciplinary Honors Program.
 I am interested in Jurisprudence, Religion and State, Law and Technology, and questions of Constitutional Law and Political Theory.
 I hope to pursue these fields in both theory and praxis.